Years of Lead (Italy): Peteano bombing

-On 31 May 1972, three Italian Carabinieri were killed in Peteano in a bombing, attributed to Lotta Continua.
+On 31 May 1972, three Italian Carabinieri were killed in Peteano in a bombing attributed to Lotta Continua.
 Officers of the Carabinieri were later indicted and convicted for perverting the course of justice.
 Judge Casson identified Ordine Nuovo member Vincenzo Vinciguerra as the man who had planted the Peteano bomb.

 The neo-fascist terrorist Vinciguerra, arrested in the 1980s for the bombing in Peteano, declared to magistrate Felice Casson that this false flag attack had been intended to force the Italian state to declare a state of emergency and to become more authoritarian.
-Vinciguerra explained how the SISMI military intelligence agency had protected him, allowing him to escape to Francoist Spain.
+Vinciguerra explained that the SISMI military intelligence agency had protected him by allowing his escape to Francoist Spain.

 Casson's investigation revealed that the right-wing organization Ordine Nuovo had collaborated with the Italian Military Secret Service, SID (Servizio Informazioni Difesa).
 Together, they had engineered the Peteano attack and then blamed the Red Brigades.
 He confessed and testified that he had been covered by a network of sympathizers in Italy and abroad who had ensured that he could escape after the attack.
 "A whole mechanism came into action", Vinciguerra recalled, "that is, the Carabinieri, the Minister of the Interior, the customs services and the military and civilian intelligence services accepted the ideological reasoning behind the attack."